strangelove-ventures/heighliner/addChain.md

 `build-target` -> The build command specific to the chosen `dockerfile`.
 For `cosmos`, likely `make install`.
 For `cargo`, likely `build --release`.

-`binaries` -> The location of where the the build target places the binarie(s).
+`binaries` -> The location of the binary(ies) in the build environment after the build is complete.
 Adding a ":" after the path allows for the ability to rename the binary.

+`libraries` -> Any extra libraries from the build environment needed in the final image.

-`libraries` -> Any extra libraries need to run the binary.
-In additon to the binary itself, these will be copied over to the final image
+`target-libraries` -> Any extra libraries from the target image needed in the final image (cargo Dockerfiles only).

 ## Verify Build: